 Peter Sieck (’82) is a consultant in thin film design and manufacture for R&D and production groups.
 He was for many years a senior scientist with AFG Development Corporation in Petaluma, where he developed new window coatings for buildings and cars.

-Mary Silber (’81) is a professor in Northwestern University’s Department of Engineering Sciences and Applied Mathematics.
+Mary Silber (’81) is now a professor in the Department of Statistics at the University of Chicago.
+In 2015 she was elected a Fellow of the American Physical Society.
+She was previously a professor in Northwestern University’s Department of Engineering Sciences and Applied Mathematics.
 She earned her Ph.D. in physics at the University of California at Berkeley.

-Sarah Silva (’02) is the proprietor of A Pet's Vacation in Sebastopol.
+Sarah Silva (’02) produces pasture-raised meat and eggs as the manager of Green Star Farm in Sebastopol.
 She was formerly the program manager in the NASA Education and Public Outreach Team at Sonoma State University.

 Tim Silver is an independent translator of Japanese working in Tokyo.
 He earned a master's degree in international relations at the University of California, San Diego.